Research Article

 over 8 hours daily on mobile devices.
 Many primarily used screens for academic

-underweight, and 13.71% were overweight, possibly due to screen use during
+and 13.71% were overweight, possibly due to screen use during meals.
+Common

-meals.
-Common physical issues included body aches, eye strain, and sleep
+physical issues included body aches, eye strain, and sleep disturbances, while

-disturbances, while mental health concerns involved insomnia, anxiety, and
+mental health concerns involved insomnia, anxiety, and depression.
+The

-depression.
-The Pittsburgh Sleep Quality Index (PSQI) revealed that 44.46% had
+Pittsburgh Sleep Quality Index (PSQI) revealed that 44.46% had poor sleep

-excessive screen time negatively affected both physical and mental health.
+screen time negatively affected both physical and mental health.
+Promoting

-Promoting balanced screen use and increased physical activity is essential for
+balanced screen use and increased physical activity is essential for improving

 Keywords